THE

 32

 The prophet of a free enterprise economy openly stated that wealth requires poverty; and perfectly described the control of government by the money interest... thus the antithetical relationship between capitalism's purpose and democracy's promise.
-Unregulated Capitalism creates a pyramid of wealth, wide at the bottom, a narrow pinnacle at the top; the base cannot be widened without lowering the pinnacle; democracy's promise is sacrificed to the lust for privilege.
+Unregulated capitalism creates a pyramid of wealth, wide hardship at the bottom, a narrow pinnacle of opulence at the top... the base cannot be raised without lowering the pinnacle... democracy's promise redeemed by containing the lust for privilege.
 So where is the principle and reasoning that justifies the privileged affluence of the few and the struggling subsistence of the many?

 "...the social idealism which informs our democratic civilization had a touching faith in the possibility of achieving a simple harmony between self-interest and the general welfare...they proved to be mistaken .
 They did not make the mistake, however, of giving simple moral sanction to self-interest.
 They depended rather upon controls and restraints which proved to be inadequate."
 (Reinhold Niebuhr; ibid. ch 1) (Emphasis added--a reference to the inadequate regulation of neoliberalism.)